YousefElgamily/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi, I'm **Yousef Elgamily**.
-I'm a Data Engineer interested in transforming data into useful insights.
+I'm a Data Engineer interested in building reliable data solutions that drive insights.